Kryvchenko/spotify-api-test-with-postman/README.md

 ## Brief logical explanation of the testing flow:

 - GET request for `Search artists and songs` were implemented to save artists id to env variable, and able to search through top tracks.
 Status code and variable assertions were added.
-- GET request for `Top tracks` to get track from the env variables that user like to add (if you would like to change track or artist just go to `spotify env` and add your personal choice.
+- GET request for `Top tracks` to get a track from the env variables that the user like to add (if you would like to change track or artist just go to `spotify env` and add your personal choice.
 Thought all test env variables were used to make scenarios dynamic).
-Also logic were added to loop through the response body and extract track URI for farther implementation of test scenario.
+Also, logic was added to loop through the response body and extract track URI for further implementation of the test scenario.
 Status code and variable assertions were added.
--
+- POST request for `Add new playlist`, data in the request body is dynamic and can be changed from the `spotify env`
+- GET request for `Find playlist` with the purpose to assert that the playlist was added successfully
+- POST request for `Add item to playlist` and save it's id to a variable for future manipulations
+- PUT request for `Update playlist title`
+- DELETE request for `Remove item from the playlist` for CRUD cycle completion